iagoleal/iagoleal.github.io/content/unposts/digression-on-mean.md

 or any other situation where uncertain stuff may happen.

-In this framework, we can think of a _random variable_ as a function that for each possible outcome assigns a real number[^RV-def],
+In this framework, we can think of a _random variable_ as a function that for each possible outcome assigns a real number[^rv-def],
 $X \colon \Omega \to \R$.
 As an example, a possible random variable is _how much_ cash each outcome of a slot machine gives you.